habibamoharm04/Neural-Network-System-Identification/README.md

 # Neural Network System Identification using MATLAB

-Implementation of a Feedforward Neural Network (FNN) for nonlinear system identification using MATLAB.
+A MATLAB implementation of a Feedforward Neural Network (FNN) for nonlinear system identification.

 ---

-## 📖 Project Overview
+## 📖 Overview

-This project implements a **Feedforward Neural Network (FNN)** to identify the behavior of a nonlinear dynamic system.
+This project presents the implementation of a **Feedforward Neural Network (FNN)** to identify the behavior of a nonlinear dynamic system.

-The neural network is trained using MATLAB to predict the system output.
-The predicted output (**Ynn**) is then compared with the actual plant output (**Yp**) to evaluate the model performance.
+The model was developed in **MATLAB** and trained to predict the system output.
+The predicted output (**Ynn**) is compared with the actual plant output (**Yp**) to evaluate the network performance.

 ---

 ## 🎯 Objectives

-- Design and implement a Feedforward Neural Network (FNN)
+- Design and implement a Feedforward Neural Network (FNN).
-- Develop the model using MATLAB
-- Predict the output of a nonlinear dynamic system
+- Predict the output of a nonlinear dynamic system.
-- Compare the predicted output (**Ynn**) with the actual output (**Yp**)
+- Compare the predicted output (**Ynn**) with the actual output (**Yp**).
-- Evaluate the network performance using graphical results
+- Evaluate the network performance using graphical results.

 ---

-## 🛠️ Tools & Software
+## 🛠️ Software Used

 - MATLAB
 - Feedforward Neural Network (FNN)